doc-ai/tensorio-ios/README.md

 **Example**

-Here's what the *inputs* field will look like for a model with two input layers, the first a vector with 8 values and the second a 10x10 matrix:
+Here's what the *inputs* field looks like for a model with two input layers, the first a vector with 8 values and the second a 10x10 matrix:

 ```json
 "inputs": [